Tourism Fernie Home Page

 Castle Rocks, one of Fernie's most accessed hikes, is typically the first to lose its snow come spring, and all sorts of hikers eagerly ascend the slope.
 A gradual, manageable elevation makes for the best type of warm-up in preparation for those longer hikes like Heiko's Trail and Hosmer Mountain come summertime.
 With multiple access points, the hike can be as difficult or short as desired and promises the most rewarding of views of the Lizard Range, Island Lake, and the town of Fernie.

-To access the trail, approach from the Coal Creek barn on Coal Creek Road and follow walking trails until Roots Trail (a multi-use trail).
-Currently, access from River Road may be restricted due to logging activity.
+To access the trail, approach from the Trailhead on Montane Parkway, or from the River Road Bridge on Coal Creek Road and follow walking trails to Roots Trail (a multi-use trail).

 Signs with maps are nailed to trees along the way for guidance, but the Fernie Trail Map is a smart move if summer-long adventures are what's in store.
 The TrailForks app also has all of Castle Mountain's trails, and is a great way for tracking progress along the route.